 To retrieve the current values of resources associated with a widget instance using varargs lists, use XtVaGetValues.

-void XtVaGetValues(object, ...)
-Widget object;
+void XtVaGetValues(object, ...);

 object Specifies the object whose resource values are to be returned.
-Must be of class
+Must be of class Object or any subclass thereof.

 ...
 Specifies the variable argument list for the resources to be returned.